Off the Crossbar: Housley Preps Sabres for Playoffs

 Coaching His Way to the Top

-Housley has said all season that the team to respect their own net, establish a net-front presence and have a shot mentality.
+Housley has said all season that the team needs to respect their own net, establish a net-front presence and have a shot mentality.

 “It wasn’t until yesterday that I knew he wanted us to do all of those things in the same game,” said an anonymous left-shot Sabres veteran forward from Trebic, Czechoslovakia with a minus-20 to his credit in 69 games.
 His name may rhyme with Schmadileer Schmobotka.